-With all other assumptions held constant, a 0.50% decline in the discount rate would have resulted in an immaterial change in net periodic benefit cost in 2023 and to be recognized in 2024 for each of the qualified pension, nonqualified pension and postretirement benefit plans.
+With all other assumptions held constant, a 0.50% decline in the discount rate would have resulted in an immaterial change in net periodic benefit cost in 2024 and to be recognized in 2025 for each of the qualified pension, nonqualified pension and postretirement benefit plans.

 The expected return on plan assets is a long-term assumption established by considering historical and anticipated returns of the asset classes invested in by the pension plan and the allocation strategy currently in place among those classes.
 For purposes of setting and reviewing this assumption, "long-term" refers to the period over which the plan's projected benefit obligations will be disbursed.
 We review this assumption at each measurement date and adjust it if warranted.
 Our selection process references certain historical data and the current environment, but primarily utilizes qualitative judgment regarding future return expectations.
 We also examine the assumption used by other companies with similar pension investment strategies.
-Taking into account all of these factors, the expected long-term return on plan assets for determining net periodic pension cost for 2023 was 6.20%.
-We are increasing our expected longterm return on assets to 6.60% for determining pension cost for 2024.
+Taking into account all of these factors, the expected long-term return on plan assets for determining net periodic pension cost for 2024 was 6.60%.
+We are decreasing our expected long-term return on assets to 6.10% for determining pension cost for 2025.
 This decision was made after considering the views of both internal and external capital market advisors, particularly with regard to the effects of the recent economic environment on long-term prospective equity and fixed income returns.